Pioneer/Premier Aces

 reverted to an eight piece for the next few years.
 Although

-Houston's tenure with the band wasn't long (around a year), his
+Houston's tenure with the band wasn't long (around two years), his

 impact on their popularity was immense.
 In late 1966, the band